-Taking apart your air conditioner when you bring it out of storage is great time to examine it and make sure that there is no debris inside the block the drainage hole and to clean off any dirt and dust on the styrofoam.
+Taking apart your air conditioner when you bring it out of storage is a great time to examine it and make sure that there is no debris inside the block the drainage hole and to clean off any dirt and dust on the styrofoam.

-Another tip for keeping water from gathering inside the bottom of the air conditioner is to drill you a couple of 3/8″ holes in the bottom of the square housing to give the moisture more area to escape through.
+Another tip for keeping water from gathering inside the bottom of the air conditioner is to drill a couple of 3/8″ holes in the bottom of the square housing to give the moisture more area to escape through.

-But regardless of whether you’re taking it out of storage or not, it is time take apart the air conditioner and completely clean out any mold, debris, and dirt.
+But regardless of whether you’re taking it out of storage or not, it is time to take apart the air conditioner and completely clean out any mold, debris, and dirt.